-You’ve probably heard the term financial consultant tossed around, and you may wonder what these professionals do.
-In general, they help you build wealth by designing the best strategy to achieve your goals based on your current financial situation.
-This includes anything from managing your investments to showing you how to achieve your retirement goals.
+You’ve probably heard the term financial consultant tossed around, and you may wonder what these professionals do and how they can help manage your money.
+In general, they help you build wealth by designing personal financial strategies to achieve your goals based on your current financial situation.
+This includes anything from managing your investment portfolio, helping you with life insurance options, or even showing you how to achieve your retirement planning goals.

-The term “financial consultant” is somewhat of an outdated title that has been replaced by “financial advisor” in most financial services firms.
-A consultant may work with individuals or companies.
+When seeking financial advice about your personal finances and investment strategies, finding the right financial consultant for your needs is a great first step.
+A consultant typically works with individuals or companies.
 They help with a wide range of topics including financial planning, investment management, tax planning and retirement.

 Depending on their background and certification level, a financial consultant may assist with more specialized needs like tax planning, insurance and estate planning.
 They may also help you identify the best investments based on your risk tolerance and goals.